sudeeprp/default-coding/modeling-needed-capabilities.md

 Operations need

+- what?
-- easy configuration
+- what?

-for quick (< 1 hour) commissioning (=connect and train / signoff)
+for quick installation and commissioning

-It needs to be simple
+It needs to be `what?`

-- anybody can do it
-- minimize site dependency
-- user manual for reference: for installation and for use
-- adaptible installation (power adapter, wifi / 4G...)

 It needs to be `what?`